tenzap/exif-thumbnail-adder/README.md

 1. create file './app/enable-pixymeta-android.gradle' and add this line
 `dependencies { pixymetaImplementation project(path: ':library:pixymeta-android') }`
 1. place the src directory of pixymeta-android that you can find here https://github.com/dragon66/pixymeta-android into `library/pixymeta-android`.
 It must be dated >= 2021-03-27 and >= commit 15a6f25d891593e5c6f85e542a55150b2947e7f5
+1. place build.gradle and AndroidManifest.xml from pixymeta-android into `library/pixymeta-android`
 1. select the build variant having flavor 'pixymeta'